Danny Crossman

-Danny Crossman (born January 17, 1967) is an American football coach who is the special teams coordinator for the Miami Dolphins of the National Football League (NFL).
-Previously, he served as special teams coordinator for the Carolina Panthers (2007–2009), Detroit Lions (2010–2012), and Buffalo Bills (2013–2018).
+Daniel Crossman (born January 17, 1967) is an American football coach.
+He served as special teams coordinator for the Carolina Panthers (2007–2009), Detroit Lions (2010–2012), Buffalo Bills (2013–2018), and Miami Dolphins (2019–2024).

 Playing career

 Crossman was a second-team all-America and all-Big East cornerback at Pittsburgh.
 He lettered two seasons (1987 and 1989) as a defensive back and one (1988) as the Panthers’ starting fullback.
 As a senior, he served as team captain and was named the squad’s MVP as he led the Panthers to the 1989 Sun Bowl.
 He also played one season at Kansas, where he was a Freshman All-America by The Sporting News in 1985 before following KU head coach Mike Gottfried to Pittsburgh.

 Crossman signed as a free agent with the Washington Redskins in 1990.
 He made the squad, but was put on injured reserve after just three games.
 He also spent time on injured reserve with the Detroit Lions in 1991 and 1992.

 He captained the London Monarchs of the World League of American Football in 1991 and 1992, earning All-League honors.
 He recorded three interceptions and earned MVP honors in the inaugural World Bowl, leading the Monarchs to the league title.